rumpkernel/rumprun-packages/rust/README.md

 to have `qemu` display output on your terminal instead.

-### cargo rumpbake
+### Using cargo

+When building with cargo, you need to specify the `--target` flag as well.
+The generated binary in the target directory needs to be baked as usual.
-When building with cargo, you can use `cargo rumpbake`, a tool which invokes rumpbake automatically.
-To build the example TCP/IP server, proceed as follows:
+To build the example TCP/IP server with cargo, proceed as follows:

     cd examples/hello-tcp
-    cargo rumpbake hw_virtio
+    cargo build --target=x86_64-rumprun-netbsd
+    rumprun-bake hw_virtio hello-tcp.img target/x86_64-rumprun-netbsd/debug/hello-tcp

 This will build and bake a `hello-tcp.img` unikernel image.
-To run it, make sure you configure the network correctly.
+To run the binary, make sure to configure the network correctly.
 For example on Linux:

     sudo ip tuntap add tap0 mode tap sudo ip addr add 10.0.23.2/24 dev tap0